5 Days Private Beijing Tour

 Cute Pandas at Beijing Zoo

-Day 5 Visit Yonghe Temple, Temple of Confucius, Imperial Academy; Departure from Beijing
+Day 5 Visit Lama Temple, Temple of Confucius & Imperial Academy; See off

-Your private 5-day Beijing tour reaches the end now, so it’s time to say goodbye.
-Your guide and driver will transfer you to the airport and see you off there.
-Hope you a nice trip home!
+Your 5 days private Beijing tour package reaches the end now, and your guide and driver will escort you to the airport or railway station and see you off there.
+Wish you a nice trip home!
+Other popular cities in China, like Xi’an, Shanghai, Zhangjiajie, and Guilin, are also worth including in your itinerary, and if you’re interested, feel free to contact us for your customized China holiday.

 Meals: Western buffet breakfast

-Your private 5-day Beijing tour reaches the end now, so it’s time to say goodbye.
-Your guide and driver will transfer you to the airport and see you off there.
-Hope you a nice trip home!
+Your 5 days private Beijing tour package reaches the end now, and your guide and driver will escort you to the airport or railway station and see you off there.
+Wish you a nice trip home!
+Other popular cities in China, like Xi’an, Shanghai, Zhangjiajie, and Guilin, are also worth including in your itinerary, and if you’re interested, feel free to contact us for your customized China holiday.

 Meals: Western buffet breakfast